mhofherr/TaskPaperManager/README.rst

 -  Copy tasks with the tag @maybe in a dedicated maybe list and remove from master list
 -  Provide a weekly review report (pdf, html, markdown)
+-  verify validity of required tags
+-  set a @note tag if task has associated notes

 Build Status
 ------------